This webpage was updated September 2022.

 - Balance-of-system equipment, including wiring, inverters, and mounting equipment

-- Energy storage devices that are charged exclusively by the associated solar PV panels, even if the storage is placed in service in a subsequent tax year to when the solar energy system is installed (however, the energy storage devices are still subject to the installation date requirements)
+- Energy storage devices that have a capacity rating of 3 kilowatt-hours (kWh) or greater (for systems installed after December 31, 2022).
+If the storage is installed in a subsequent tax year to when the solar energy system is installed it is still eligible, however, the energy storage devices are still subject to the installation date requirements).
+Note: A private letter ruling may not be relied on as precedent by other taxpayers.

 - Sales taxes on eligible expenses